Thanksgiving Annotated Bibliography

 Grace, C. O. & Bruchac, M. M. (2001).1621: A new look at thanksgiving.
 Washington, DC: National Geographic Society.

-The text is embellished with beautiful photographs taken from the living history museum of Plimoth Plantation and the interpreters who re-enacted the1621 harvest gathering among the Wampanoag and the English colonists.
-The authors encourage readers to question traditional views of Thanksgiving, offers critical perspectives on the Pilgrims’ treatment of the Wampanoag, and provides background on Wampanoag culture and history.
-The text portrays the gathering between the Wampanoag and English colonists as a harvest celebration and clarifies how Thanksgiving became a national holiday and how Native people view the national holiday.
+Upper elementary/middle school level.
+The text is embellished with beautiful photographs taken from the living history museum of Plimoth Plantation and the interpreters who re-enacted the 1621 harvest gathering among the Wampanoag and the English colonists.
+The authors encourage readers to question traditional views of Thanksgiving, offer critical perspectives on the Pilgrims’ treatment of the Wampanoag, and provide background on Wampanoag culture and history.
+The text portrays the gathering between the Wampanoag and English colonists as a harvest celebration, clarifies how Thanksgiving became a national holiday, and how Native people view the national holiday.
+Overall, the text has been highly recommended as a reliable text on Thanksgiving.

 Harness, C. (2006).
 The adventurous life of Myles Standish and the amazing-but-true survival story of Plymouth Colony.
 Washington, DC: National Geographic.